betweentwomidnights/gary-backend-combined/README.md

 a third backend exists for a multi-gpu setup that uses both docker images. it's in the `old_random_backup_scripts` folder.

 any fine-tunes hosted on huggingface can be used in both backends.

+fun fact: https://twitter.com/@thepatch_gary uses the `concurrent_gary` docker-compose to perform youtube continuations inside twitter. i run gary-andreessen locally. it accepts a @ (mention) with a youtube url + timestamp on twitter and returns an audiovisual continuation that you can THEN reply to him with the word 'continue' and have him pick up where he left off.

+https://github.com/betweentwomidnights/gary-andreessen (this is an absurd side project that uses a local llama to scrape clips of marc andreessen talking on youtube and 'continue' them as insane jungle drums with automated audio visual glitch fx and formulated tweet text. he's kinda stupid and still being born)

 ### train-gary